Our Future Leaders & The Living Lab Programmes

 The OFL Programme was set up in collaboration with an alumnus of the Recess College Sabbatical, to provide people with the benefits of the Sabbatical in an earlier stage of their working lives for an enduring kick-start.

 The first group convened in 2010 and consisted of Dutch early-stage academics, but since then it has spread internationally amongst professionals from different backgrounds.

 OFL participants across disciplines asked to set-up an alumni group to continue learning.
 They set up venues themselves and ask the staff to facilitate the learning.
 Additionally, several participants have invested their own time to become peer-facilitators for the OFL programmes.

 The inter-generational Living Lab is a new initiative

 The Living Lab is a unique programme for seasoned executives, academics and professionals on inter-generational organisational work-life.
 It provides an opportunity to study and experiment with new approaches – on work, task and delivery.
 And to co-design with the next generation a joint understanding of a work-ethic that both delivers and develops.

-Want to know about our Autumn 2019 programme and dates?
+Want to know about upcoming programme and dates?
 Click here.